ManageIQ/integration_tests/integration_tests_install/README.md

 ./integration_tests_init.sh init
 ```
 Note: Answers collected from user during init phase are stored inside .vars_config.yml.
+Note 2: If you would like to use YAML files stored on remote repo, you must have access to this repo.
+This means, you need to have private ssh key in your ${HOME}/.ssh directory and corresponding public ssh key must be added to your remote repo (gitlab, gerrit, ..)
+Note 3: If you answer "y" for possibility for pull requests reation, you must have remote repo forked.
+This must be done on remote side (githu, gitlab, ...).

 Run test:
 Note: This test requires to have YAML files configured.